-For a large ten man tent, pegging out could take you quite some time.
+For a large ten-person tent, pegging out could take some time.
 Outwell have halved this with their Outwell Floating Guyline System.

 A guyline is run from both the top and base of the Concorde XL (this provides stability), but then a separate single line takes them to the peg.

 These lower lines are brightly coloured to help prevent anyone tripping over them.

 Whilst talking of guylines, it's worth mentioning that Outwell provides little stowage pockets on the tent for the guylines.
 When taking the tent down simply roll up the line and pop it in the pocket.